 Our autumn programme of workshops across London runs from September to November 2018.
 We kicked off our autumn season with a glorious City at Dawn walk, strolling London’s streets at sunrise to inspire new ideas & new writing.
 We may run another in the future…

 Our Write & Shine seasonal memberships aim to motivate you to make the most of your mornings.
-Being a member allows you to enjoy everything Write & Shine has to offer for a fixed fee during the three-month season (next season: 1 March to 31 May 2018)
+Being a member allows you to enjoy everything Write & Shine has to offer for a fixed fee during the season (current season: 1 September to 30 November 2018, next season: 1 December to 28 February 2019).

-* Access to all the morning creative writing workshops
+* Access to all the morning writing workshops

-* Five self-guided online courses, full of creative prompts & tips on building confidence as a writer
+* Five self-guided online courses, full of creative prompts and tips on building confidence as a writer

 “Write & Shine writing workshops give me inspiration & structure as I start to make writing more than just a hobby.
 Each week I leave feeling excited about what I have scribbled down in my notebook & my best pieces of writing have without fail been from an early morning Write & Shine workshop.
 I am absolutely sure my membership is making me a better writer!” – Becca

 Members will be sent an unique membership code, which can be entered at the checkout when booking each session.
 Buy your membership here.

 Absolutely!
 Write & Shine offers an ideal space for both new & experienced writers to explore ideas in a safe environment.
 Write & Shine workshops last 90 minutes and encourage writing freel.
 This allows all kinds of unexpected ideas to emerge.
 Rather than share the work we produce, we focus on generating new material & tapping into our imaginations in the morning.
 The chance for feedback from the tutor and other writers can help improve writing, but for some writers it can damage confidence or hinder creativity.
 After each workshop, participants leave with a few pieces to develop in their own time.